-Public Works is managed by Bryan Kast, Director of Public Works.
-This department oversees the design, construction, operation, and maintenance of all City-owned public infrastructure, including streets, sidewalks, water, sewer, stormwater, parks, and the cemetery.
+The Public Works department oversees the design, construction, operation, and maintenance of all City-owned public infrastructure, including streets, sidewalks, water, stormwater, parks, and the cemetery.

 Public Works FAQ

 The City does not trim trees or brush on private property.
 In spring and summer, the City does try to control excessive brush growth at intersections that interfere with safe pedestrian and car traffic.
 The City hires part-time employees to help control costs for this program.

 When will you fix the potholes/signs on my street?